 Southwest Performance Business Card Basics

-There are lots of things to love about the Southwest Performance Business Card — a massive sign-up bonus, excellent perks that can cover the cost of the annual fee over and over, and more.
-So let’s take a closer look at how all of these perks work.
+There are lots of things to love about the Southwest Performance Business Card — a great welcome bonus, excellent perks that can cover the cost of the annual fee over and over, and more.
+Furthermore, some new perks were just added to the card, making it even more compelling than before.
+Let’s go over all the details of the card to be aware of.

-The Performance Business Card has a huge welcome bonus of 70,000 Rapid Rewards points after spending $5,000 on purchases within the first three months.
+The Southwest Performance Business Card has a bonus of 80,000 Rapid Rewards points after spending $5,000 within three months.

-Southwest has a revenue-based frequent flyer program, and as a general rule of thumb you can expect to get the following value:
+Southwest has a revenue-based frequent flyer program, and as a general rule of thumb you can expect that you’ll need to redeem 83 Rapid Rewards points for each dollar of airfare.
+In other words, each Rapid Rewards point gets you roughly 1.2 cents towards the cost of a Southwest Airlines ticket.

 Earning Southwest Companion Pass

-One of the best values in travel is the Southwest Airlines Companion Pass, and getting this card will get you almost 2/3 of the way to earning it.
+One of the best values in travel is the Southwest Airlines Companion Pass, and the welcome bonus on the card gives you a fantastic head start towards that.

-This is an outrageously good deal, and requires accruing 125,000 Rapid Rewards points in a calendar year (only certain types of points accrual qualify, and points earned with Southwest credit cards are among those).
+This is an outrageously good deal, as the companion pass requires accruing 125,000 Rapid Rewards points in a calendar year.

 Southwest Performance Card Eligibility